-Details on the use of financial instruments and financial risk management ("Hedging Arrangements") are included on pages 14 to 15 in the Strategic Report.
+Details on the use of financial instruments and financial risk management ("Hedging Arrangements") are included in the Strategic Report.

 Going concern

 Having made enquiries, the Directors consider that the Company has adequate resources to continue in business for the foreseeable future and that it is therefore appropriate to adopt the going concern basis in preparing the regulatory financial statements of the Company.
 More details of the Company's funding and liquidity position is provided in the Strategic Report under the headings "Current funding structure" and "Going concern, liquidity and treasury management".